 The Problem with Workplace Tears

 Who cries at work?
-The job research company, Monster polled 3,000 workers and found that 8 out of 10 of them had cried at work.
-Forty-five percent of the criers reported it was due to the poor behaviour of a manager, boss or co-worker.
+The job research company, Monster polled 3,000 workers and found that 8 out of 10 employees had cried at work.
+Forty-five percent of those who cried reported it was due to the poor behaviour of a manager, boss or co-worker.
 Nineteen percent reported it was due to personal reasons, outside of their work environment.

 Psychologists Ivan Nyklicek and colleagues at Tilburg University in the Netherlands found that women typically cry two to five times a month and three to five times more often than men.

 Theories of Why Women Cry More than Men

 - Women have prolactin, a hormone related to the production of milk in women after giving birth.